NextCenturyCorporation/AIDA-Interchange-Format/src/main/resources/com/ncc/aif/ontologies/README.md

 A collection of top level classes all Domain Ontologies reference.
 Additionally, there are also a few universal classes that include important properties such as the CanHaveNumericValue class.
-This ontology is a hand-written source file and is not generated. created by individually selecting those class values and not from any other source of data.
+This ontology is a hand-written source file and is not generated.

 ## EntityOntology